lightfulhelps/ray/README.md

 Ray has been built on top of Bootstrap so includes Bootstrap CSS with variables changed to match the Ray style guide.

 Please refer to the [Bootstrap documention](https://getbootstrap.com/docs/4.1/getting-started/introduction/) to get started.

+## Releases

+Releases are handled by [np](https://github.com/sindresorhus/np) which provides and interactive UI for generating releases, safe-guarding against various mistakes and improving consistency in releases.

+We follow [semantic versioning](https://docs.npmjs.com/about-semantic-versioning), please ensure you are familiar with this approach before making a release.

+Once ready, run `yarn release` to start a new release.